-Kangaji's original Gujarati Khordeh Avesta-Baa-Maaenee included all Aafringaans and Aafrins with word by word translations.
+Kangaji's Gujarati Khordeh Avesta-Baa-Maaenee, 8th Edition, included all Aafringaans and Aafrins with word by word translations, thanks to the eminent Avesta/Pahlavi/Pazand scholar Ervad Phiroze S. Masani who gave permission to do so from his "Pazend Prayers Series No. 1".
 Unfortunately, when due to demand from Humdins, BPP requested Prof. Ervad Maneck Fardoonji Kanga to translate Kangaji Khordeh Avesta, these Aafringaans and Aafrins were not included in the English translation.